 The University provides free, ambulatory healthcare for all Monmouth University students.
 If there is an emergency, the Monmouth police will dispatch an ambulance for transportation to the nearest hospital.
-All full-time undergraduate students are required to carry basic medical insurance.
-Students have the option of enrolling in a University plan.

 The Health Center provides comprehensive diagnosis and treatment of common ambulatory illnesses and minor injuries.
 Staffed by four full-time nurse practitioners (NP), a part-time NP, a part-time physician, a psychiatrist, and a full-time substance abuse counselor, the Health Center also offers both a men’s and women’s clinic, TB testing, immunizations, and health and wellness education.
 Outside referrals are made for medical specialists and diagnostic testing.